-Um, then you would, when you let people specialize, you make these broad choices.
-And th the example I know Wayne Bouvier, our CEO likes to use is, um, you know, you don’t really need your each division or department or school doesn’t need its own, um, you know, Salesforce automation system.
+Then you would, when you let people specialize, you make these broad choices.
+And th the example I know Wayne Bovier, our CEO, likes to use is, you know, you don’t really need your each division or department or school doesn’t need its own, you know, Salesforce automation system.
 They’re not going do any massive innovations there.
 And arguably that’s true of the SIS, it’s often true of learning management as well.
 There are ways to take common systems and innovate and show value without reinventing the wheel, uh, in terms of doing it differently in each of those areas.
 Those are a few that come to mind for me.
 How about you, Glenn?

 Gwen Kerdiles: (09:42)

 Yeah, I totally agree with you.
-Um, I would, um, talk about some points like, uh, well, we mentioned it before the old ad hardware, uh, and, and not maintaining the minimum hardware specifications that you, that you need to have on your campus to, to serve, uh, your ecosystem and to run the software that you’ve, that you’ve decided as an organization to run.
-Uh, another example, uh, I would like to, to use of a source of technical debt is the adoption of a new technology.
-And I, I would probably focus on the cloud and cloud migration here, um, adoption of that new technology before you were ready to adopt it.
-And a further one that, uh, I would like to discuss further in a, in a few minutes would be, um, the choices, making other choices that are not adapted to your whole organization.
-So not, not doing a proper investigation of what feeds, what is required by the whole organization.
-I’ve seen, um, many examples of, uh, universities adopting two complex workflow systems, or, um, I passed systems tools that, that were very shiny and they thought that were, were very fit to, um, to, to bring them to the, to the next century, um, but actually were not fit for the organization.
+I would talk about some points like, well, we mentioned it before the old ad hardware, and not maintaining the minimum hardware specifications that you need to have on your campus to serve your ecosystem and to run the software that you’ve decided as an organization to run.
+Another example I would like to use of a source of technical debt is the adoption of a new technology.
+And I would probably focus on the cloud and cloud migration here, adoption of that new technology before you were ready to adopt it.
+And a further one that, I would like to discuss further in a few minutes would be the choices, making other choices that are not adapted to your whole organization.
+So not doing a proper investigation of what feeds, what is required by the whole organization.
+I’ve seen many examples of universities adopting two complex workflow systems, or I passed systems tools that were very shiny and they thought that were very fit to bring them to the next century, but actually were not fit for the organization.

 Joe Gottlieb: (11:23)

 Got it.
 So great, great stuff.
-I love the, the it’s a good list that will help our listeners, um, identify, as we’ve said now, symptoms and sources of tech debt really in their effort to better understand it, better identify it, cause that’s really the way you want to begin.
+I love the, the it’s a good list that will help our listeners identify, as we’ve said now, symptoms and sources of tech debt really in their effort to better understand it, better identify it, cause that’s really the way you want to begin.
 Right?
-We, we recently launched a tech debt assessment, which, uh, we believe can very quickly help you identify some practices that may or may not be leading the tech debt at your organization in the context of higher ed.
+We recently launched a tech debt assessment, which we believe can very quickly help you identify some practices that may or may not be leading the tech debt at your organization in the context of higher ed.
 So we’ve, we’ve done that.
-It’s a, it’s on our website.
+It’s on our website.
 I’d have our listeners check it out.
-Um, it’s very short, it’s nine questions long, and you get some great insights and some correlation patterns that we’ve seen where I behavior on the one hand produces.
-Uh, oftentimes, uh, at least is at least correlated with an outcome on the other hand.
+It’s very short, it’s nine questions long, and you get some great insights and some correlation patterns that we’ve seen where I behavior on the one hand produces.
+Oftentimes, at least is at least correlated with an outcome on the other hand.

 Joe Gottlieb: (12:14)

-And so that’s something you could check out, but if we move along here, let’s talk now about the role of the enterprise architect, um, as, uh, you know, as a, as a mitigation point.
-And ultimately we’ll talk about, um, a really exciting role that we have in store for them, um, with regard to tech debt.
+And so that’s something you could check out, but if we move along here, let’s talk now about the role of the enterprise architect, as, you know, as a mitigation point.
+And ultimately we’ll talk about a really exciting role that we have in store for them with regard to tech debt.
 But first I want to contrast it with the role that we identified for CFOs.
-So when we did a tech debt webinar, um, and we actually invited a couple of CFOs to be on our panel because we felt that these forward-thinking CEO CFOs were actually, um, already in a position of realizing that technical debt is an issue for them in, in the, in the same sense that deferred maintenance is an issue for any CFO of any enterprise.
+So when we did a tech debt webinar, and we actually invited a couple of CFOs to be on our panel because we felt that these forward-thinking CEO CFOs were actually already in a position of realizing that technical debt is an issue for them in the same sense that deferred maintenance is an issue for any CFO of any enterprise.
 Increasingly in this digital world, CFOs are need to be mindful about the cost of technology and not just the short-term costs, but also the long-term cost.

 Joe Gottlieb: (13:14)

 And that’s where tech debt becomes plays a very, very interesting role.
-And so we, we found that this resonated very deeply with a couple of CFOs.
+And so we found that this resonated very deeply with a couple of CFOs.
 We had them on our panel.
 It’s a great discussion because we actually believe that CFOs over the next decade will become perhaps the lead champion for eradicating tech debt because they have this financial stake and in the implications of tech debt, and they are the stewards of the finances of the institution.
-And so given that role, um, we believe that they’re going to play a great role in helping to eradicate tech debt.
-Now, the EA has a very different tool set and a very different sort of context for, uh, engaging with this problem.
-And so I’d like to talk now a little bit about, um, how does the EA step up in their contextual sort of role playing to really, really, really look at tech debt and, uh, and make this, um, make this something that is at least minimized.
+And so given that role, we believe that they’re going to play a great role in helping to eradicate tech debt.
+Now, the EA has a very different tool set and a very different sort of context for engaging with this problem.
+And so I’d like to talk now a little bit about, how does the EA step up in their contextual sort of role playing to really look at tech debt and make this something that is at least minimized.

 Gwen Kerdiles: (14:15)

-I like to come back to your, to your CFO, to you mentioning this year for, uh, in my previous job, actually one of the CFOs, he was very conscious of the tech that, and it was funny to see him taking part in product development and those big discussions on where does the strategy need to put the focus in terms of development of our new, new, new, new products.
+I like to come back to your CFO, to you mentioning this year for, in my previous job, actually one of the CFOs, he was very conscious of the tech debt, and it was funny to see him taking part in product development and those big discussions on where does the strategy need to put the focus in terms of development of our new products.
 And because he was very conscious of the investment that needed to be done at that point in time, and that depth that would be accumulated and that you will need to be, to carry in the future.
-Um, I’d like to, to make a reference to one of those, uh, quick poll that was produced at EDUCAUSE last year or comparison to, to the previous years and, um, the, those results place EA in, in the context of digital transformation trends.
+I’d like to, to make a reference to one of those, quick poll that was produced at EDUCAUSE last year or comparison to the previous years and those results place EA in the context of digital transformation trends.

 Gwen Kerdiles: (15:24)

 And the, one of the emphasis is really on enterprise and enterprise E is a critical word in enterprise architects.
-Um, one of the conclusion of, of that poll was that, uh, insufficient cross institution planning or coordination was one of the top buyer to digital transformation.
-Um, and it it’s even, uh, uh, consistently a barrier, uh, year after year in those polls.
-Um, and, and I know the conclusion of the same poll is that the cost of ongoing investment as digital technology advance remained a top barrier.
-And there, the EA, um, is, is, is, is largely focused on that issue.
-And so here again, it can be part of the solution when it’s, when it’s available in the organization or parts of the intimidation or the problem when lacking.
+One of the conclusion of that poll was that insufficient cross institution planning or coordination was one of the top buyer to digital transformation.
+And it it’s even consistently a barrier year after year in those polls.
+And I know the conclusion of the same poll is that the cost of ongoing investment as digital technology advance remained a top barrier.
+And there, the EA is largely focused on that issue.
+And so here again, it can be part of the solution when it’s available in the organization or parts of the intimidation or the problem when lacking.

 Joe Gottlieb: (16:29)